Mahmoudtarek24/DotNetPractice/OopPrinciples/OOPNote.md

 Encapsulation improves maintainability by centralized our logic only one place ,any change will be only on this place

  Disadvantages of encapsulation 1- not direct memory access

- What happens if you don't use encapsulation? we not validate value assign to filed , can access filed from any ware , will not have centralized "property" to set our logic
+What happens if you don’t use encapsulation?

+ 1- You cannot validate the values assigned to fields.
+ 2- Fields can be accessed from anywhere.
+ 3- You won’t have a centralized property to apply your logic when setting values.